 We strive to educate the community and local employers to raise awareness of the plight of the lower-income families in our area.
-Our mission is to strengthen communities and families to eliminate poverty.
+Our mission is to Connect individuals and families to opportunities and resources to improve their quality of life and help to reduce poverty in the community.
 This is accomplished through housing, information, referral, support, collaboration, networking, intervention, counseling, education and partnerships.
 Westmoreland Community Action’s leadership is essential to community service agencies, churches, businesses, civic groups and local governments in Westmoreland County.

 Community Action in Westmoreland County